60-second pitch networking mistakes

 Ever heard of the phrase “fake it till you make it?”
 If you’re not the most confident person or you’re terrified of public speaking, fake it.
 To gain referrals at networking events you need to appear confident in: your product; your ability to deliver and in what you are asking the group for.
-Practice as much as possible and be confident and you’ll win the trust of the people around you.
+Practice as much as possible, be confident and you’ll win the trust of the people around you.

 3. Reading from notes

 There is nothing worse than listening to a person speak with their head down reading from a script, so ditch reading, make lots of eye contact and be passionate about your service.
-Even if you are the 15th person to go, at the event, people still want to engage with you, so you need a 60-second networking pitch that will perk everyone up and demand attention.
+Even if you are the 15th person to go, people still want to engage with you, so you need a 60-second networking pitch that will perk everyone up and demand attention.
 People still buy from people, so give a memorable pitch that will make people want to become your unpaid sales force.

 4. Forget the call to action